HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 Only administrators can configure an AI class to use a custom content AI provider.

-1. Write the Custom Content AI Provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` interface.
+1. Write the Custom Content AI Provider class by implementing the ```com.hcl.workplace.wcm.restv2.ai.IAIGeneration``` and starting with CF224 optionally also the ```com.hcl.workplace.wcm.restv2.ai.IAITranslation``` interface.

 	1. Create the JAR file.